Ashkar0Behek/stadiumcries-colo/README.txt

 in the options, huh...

 In the future, I do plan to apply my patch to XD as well and perhaps explore the possibility of doing it in PBR.
-I'm hoping that PBR will have a more generous amount of memory reserved for the cries cuz I also had to drop the quality of most files down to 16khz for it fit.
+I'm hoping that PBR will be a bit nicer to me with memory and sound resolution cuz I had to drop the cries down to 16khz, losing a bit of the original sound's quality to fit in.

  ===

 Credit:

+The work of finding the sounds in the rom and replacing all of them, as well as testing until the game plays everything as best as it can, is all done by me, FrankBlack22. (discord: frankblack22)

 Tools used include,
  - Nintenlord's USP patcher, of course, to make everything into a patch.